Micak-lee/bing_rewards/README.md

-Here is the updated **README.md**.
-It has been rewritten to emphasize the convenience of `main.py` while keeping the critical instructions about the Edge Driver version.

----

-# Bing Search Automation for Microsoft RewardsA robust
+# Bing Search Automation for Microsoft Rewards
-all-in-one Python automation tool designed to perform daily Bing searches on **PC** and **Mobile** modes automatically.
+A robust all-in-one Python automation tool designed to perform daily Bing searches on **PC** and **Mobile** modes automatically.
 This project helps automate the process of earning Microsoft Rewards points by simulating human-like browsing behavior.

 With the new `main.py`, you can complete both desktop and mobile search quotas in a single run.